• Skip to primary navigation

 • How to serve baked pears?

-• More quick desserts:
+• More quick desserts

-• Slightly underripe and large ones.
-This recipe is perfect for using those stone-hard pears we all buy from time to time.
+Pears for roasting: Choose slightly underripe and large ones.
+This recipe is perfect for using those stone-hard pears we all buy occasionally.
 The roasting process softens them without making them mushy, and the added honey makes them sweeter.
+Don't use very ripe fruit; it will get mushy.

-• The best ones for baking would be Bartlett, Anjou, or Bosc.
+The best ones for baking would be Bartlett, Anjou, or Bosc.
 They all retain their shape and flavor when baked or cooked.

 Other ingredients: unsalted butter, honey (the clear, runny kind), and balsamic vinegar.